cwwang1979/MAMILE-CTFE/README.md

 ```

-The result will be produced in folder named 'DATA_PATCHES/', which includes the masks and the sticthes in .jpg and the coordinates of the patches will stored into HD5F files (.h5) like the following structure.
+The result will be produced in a folder named 'DATA_PATCHES/', which includes the masks and the stitches in .jpg and the coordinates of the patches will stored in HD5F files (.h5) like the following structure.
 ```
 DATA_PATCHES/
 ├── masks/